hergin/CapstoneProjectTemplate/Documentation/Development.md

 - If you want to run the unit tests without code coverage you can just run `pytest`.

 ### Running the project
 - Open the project then open a terminal at the directory.
 You can run the project by running `docker compose up`.
 This will create a Docker container that has an image for a MySQL database, Backend, and Frontend When the container is running the output will look something like this.
+If you recieve and error about a missing .env file, you can create a blank .env file to temporarily relieve this issue.
+See below for the contents of the .env file.
 ![Docker cli terminal output](./images/DockerTerminalOutput.png)

 - The Frontend will run on port 3000, the Backend will run on port 8080, and the MySQL database will run on port 3306.